 Why, you ask?
 Because it’s home to a rare treasure: Castello dei tre Cantoni.
 This fortress on the top of San Matteo hill was built in the 12th century and served as a protective structure for multiple kingdoms over time, including the Arabs the Normans.

 Hiking up this hill will certainly get your blood pumping but the view is well worth the strain: from the castle ruins at the top of the hill you’re afforded a gorgeous aerial view of the town and, not far beyond it, a sliver of turquoise sea.
 This strategic viewpoint made it easy to scour for pirates while keeping an eye on Scicli’s residents.

 Pro tip:SouthernSicily’s baroque towns are connected by the fast and convenient Italian train service, Trenitalia.
 Make sure to validate your ticket by sticking it into the little green machines around the station – having a ticket that’s not validated can subject you to hefty fines.

 But Aren’t There More Unique Things to Do in Sicily?

 You can’t truly see all that Sicily has to offer in just two weeks time.
-There are so many things that I didn’t get to see this trip: the seaside town of Taormina, the craggy hills of Polizzi Generosa and the beautiful runes at the Valley of the Temples.
+There are so many things that I didn’t get to see this trip: the seaside town of Taormina, the capital city of Palermo, the craggy hills of Polizzi Generosa and the beautiful runes at the Valley of the Temples.